THRIVE Program – Frequently Asked Questions

 When will the three-week intensive outpatient program (IOP) start?

-Our team is hoping to start our first cohort for the IOP in early 2023.
-The IOP will integrate conventional medicine from the three-day evaluation multi-disciplinary team with complementary and alternative medicine approaches.
-During the IOP, patients will receive extensive education regarding traumatic brain injury and other health conditions to improve symptom self-management aimed at enhancing quality of life.
+We are currently scheduling participants for our IOPs in 2023.
+The IOP integrates conventional medicine from the three-day evaluation interdisciplinary team with complementary and alternative medicine approaches.
+During the IOP, participants will receive extensive education regarding traumatic brain injury and other health conditions to improve symptom self-management aimed at enhancing quality of life.

 Who has access to my medical records?